VaibhavBhandari2999/mcp-sql-executor/readme.md

-# MCP MySQL Agent Demo
+# MCP Agent Demo

-A minimal **Model Context Protocol (MCP)** server that lets an LLM safely query a MySQL database using SQL tools, then summarizes the results into a natural-language answer.
+A minimal **Model Context Protocol (MCP)** server that lets an LLM safely query a Local/Cloud database (MySQL, PostgreSQL) using SQL tools, then summarizes the results into a natural-language answer.

 This repo shows how to:

 - Run an MCP server over stdio using `fastmcp`
-- Connect to MySQL using a connection pool
+- Connect to DB using a connection pool
 - Plan safe SQL via an LLM (planner -> SQL + params)
 - Call the MCP tool from a Python client and summarize results